-Research in BABS spans fundamental to applied sciences, and includes human bacterial pathogens, hepatitis viruses, tissue engineering, cancer, bioinformatics, functional genomics, extremophiles, astrobiology, and more.
-Research is grouped into four main disciplines:
+Research in BABS spans fundamental to applied sciences, and includes human bacterial pathogens, hepatitis viruses, tissue engineering, cancer, bioinformatics, and functional genomics and extremophiles.
+The research is grouped into four main disciplines:

 In addition, BABS is home to a number of research centres that conduct cutting-edge research and provide specialist services in their respective fields.
 Research is also greatly facilitated by the presence of a number of discrete research facilities that the School has developed and maintains.